Potential science with GW250114 -- the loudest binary black hole merger detected to date: Source Characterization

 \subsection{Spin}

 The formation history of the BBH affects the orientation and magnitude of the spin of the initial black holes.
-For black holes formed via stellar collapse, the spin magnitude is influenced by the core-envelope coupling~\cite{Phukon:2025yva}.
-In contrast, black holes resulting from previous mergers are expected to have spin magnitudes around 0.7~\cite{Phukon:2025yva}.
+For black holes formed via stellar collapse, the spin magnitude is influenced by the core-envelope coupling~\cite{Fuller:2019sxi}.
+In contrast, black holes resulting from previous mergers are expected to have dimensionless spin magnitudes around 0.7~\cite{Gerosa:2017kvu}.
 The spin alignment depends on the formation environment of the binary, due to conservation of angular momentum.
-For instance, in dynamical environments, interactions with surrounding objects lead to an isotropic distribution of spin orientations, and spin precession is therefore expected.
+For instance, in dynamical environments, interactions with surrounding objects lead to an isotropic distribution of spin orientations, and spin precession is therefore expected \cite{Phukon:2025yva}.
 On the other hand, in isolated environments, the spins are expected to align with the orbital angular momentum, and precession is typically not observed~\cite{Phukon:2025yva}.

-To establish what spin constraints may be expected for GW250114 (and thus what can be gleaned about its formation history), we simulate four different scenarios: (1) non-spinning system; (2) a system with anti-aligned spin; (3) a system with high precession; (4) a system with moderate precession.
-The effective spin ($\chi_{\mathrm{eff}}$) and processing spin ($\chi_p$) values for these scenarios are given in Table \ref{tab:recovered_parameters}.
+To establish what spin constraints may be expected for GW250114 (and thus what can be gleaned about its formation history), we simulate five different scenarios: (1) a non-spinning system; (2) a system with aligned spin; (3) a system with anti-aligned spin; (4) a system with high precession; and (5) a system with moderate precession.
+The corresponding values of effective spin ($\chi_{\mathrm{eff}}$) and processing spin ($\chi_p$) values for each scenario are listed in Table~\ref{tab:recovered_parameters}.

-The results can be seen in Fig.~\ref{fig:spin}.
-For the high-precession case, we can bound the primary spin amplitude to be higher than $\sim 0.75$ for \texttt{NRSur7dq4} and $\sim 0.5$ for \texttt{IMRPhenomXPHM} analyses.
+The results are shown in Fig.~\ref{fig:spin}.
+In the aligned spin case, the primary spin amplitude is constrained to be greater than $\sim 0.65$ for both waveform models.
+In the high-precession case, the primary spin amplitude is bounded below by $\sim 0.75$ for the \texttt{NRSur7dq4} and $\sim 0.5$ for the \texttt{IMRPhenomXPHM} analyses.
 For moderate precession, we can bound the primary spin amplitude to be higher than $\sim 0.6$ for \texttt{NRSur7dq4} and $\sim 0.7$ for \texttt{IMRPhenomXPHM}.
-For the anti-aligned case, we only performed \texttt{NRSur7dq4} analysis and obtained a lower bound of $\sim 0.6$.
+For the anti-aligned case, we can bound the primary spin amplitude to be higher than $\sim 0.6$ for both waveform models.
 For these analyses, secondary spin bounds are not significant.

-For the non-spinning case, the primary spin is bounded lower than $\sim 0.15$ and $\sim 0.3$ for the secondary.
+For the non-spinning case with \texttt{NRSur7dq4} injection, the primary spin is bounded lower than $\sim 0.15$ and $\sim 0.3$ for the secondary spin while for \texttt{IMRPhenomXPHM} injection the primary spin is bounded lower than $\sim 0.2$ and the secondary spin is bounded lower than $\sim 0.4$.
 Even if GW250114 only has moderate precession, it should be possible to bound the magnitude of the secondary object's spin away from zero.